turingschool/backend-curriculum-site/module1/lessons/git_review.md

 1. Review the code in your `lib` and `test` directories on GitHub to confirm that you have successfully pushed and merged your code to master
 1. Click on `<> Code` to return to the main page for your `dog_party` repository

-#### Iteration 2.8: Git the Code from GitHub Master to Our Local Master
+#### Iteration 2.8: Get the Code from GitHub Master to Our Local Master

 In your terminal: